-The net proceeds of the offering are estimated to be approximately \$ (approximately \$ if the underwriters exercise their option to purchase additional shares in full), after deducting the underwriting discounts and commissions and estimated offering expenses of approximately \$200,000 payable by us.
-We intend to use the net proceeds from the sale of the shares to fund new investment opportunities, to repay the outstanding indebtedness under our Revolving Facility, and for general corporate purposes.
-Certain of the underwriters and/or their affiliates are lenders under our Revolving Facility and may receive a portion of the net proceeds from this offering.
-As of April 8, 2013, we had \$ million outstanding under our Revolving Facility.
-We intend to reborrow under our Revolving Facility to make investments in portfolio companies in accordance with our investment objective.
+The net proceeds of the offering are estimated to be approximately \$ (approximately \$ if the underwriters exercise their option to purchase additional Notes in full) after deducting the underwriting discount and commissions and estimated offering expenses of approximately \$ payable by us.
+We intend to use the net proceeds from the sale of the Notes to repay a portion of the outstanding indebtedness under the Revolving Credit Facility, fund new investment opportunities and for general corporate purposes.
+As of March 11, 2013, we had \$49.0 million outstanding under the Revolving Credit Facility.

-Outstanding indebtedness under our Revolving Facility bears interest, currently set at LIBOR plus 3.25% annum, with no LIBOR floor, which equals 3.50%.
-The indebtedness under the Revolving Facility was incurred to make investments in portfolio companies in accordance with our investment objective.
+The Revolving Credit Facility bears interest at LIBOR plus 3.75%, with no floor, and also provides for a step down in pricing to LIBOR plus 3.25% if the Company's net asset value exceeds \$350 million.
+The indebtedness under the Revolving Credit Facility was incurred to make investments in portfolio companies in accordance with our investment objective.

-We expect to continue to borrow under our Revolving Facility to make investments in portfolio companies in accordance with our investment objective depending on the availability of appropriate investment opportunities consistent with our investment objective and market conditions.
+We expect to continue to borrow under the Revolving Credit Facility to make investments in portfolio companies in accordance with our investment objective depending on the availability of appropriate investment opportunities consistent with our investment objective and market conditions.

-Pending investments as described above, we will invest any remaining net proceeds of this offering primarily in cash, cash equivalents, U.S. Government securities and other high-quality debt instruments that mature in one year or less, or "temporary investments", as appropriate.
+Pending the use of the net proceeds to repay a portion of the indebtedness under our Revolving Credit Facility as described above, we will invest any remaining net proceeds of this offering primarily in cash, cash equivalents, U.S. Government securities and other high-quality debt instruments that mature in one year or less, or "temporary investments", as appropriate.
 These securities may have lower yields than our other investments and accordingly result in lower distributions, if any, by us during such period.
 See "Regulation - Temporary Investments" and "The Adviser - Investment Management Agreement" in the accompanying prospectus.